webix-hub/docs/data/datatable/drag_and_drop.md

 dtable.data.addMark(2,"type", false,"b"); // adds a flag (type='b') to an item with id=2

 dtable.attachEvent("onBeforeDrop", function(context, ev){
-//if an item has flag type='b', denies dropping to the position of this item
+// if an item has flag type='b', denies dropping to the position of this item
 		if(dtable.data.getMark(context.target,"type")=='b') return false;
 		return true;
 });